Carpal tunnel syndrome | Surgical and non-surgical nerve release methods

 In 2017 surgeons at Thomas Jefferson University Hospital in Pennsylvania published guidelines calling for a much more extensive examination of patients suffering from Carpal Tunnel Syndrome.
-If you have been diagnosed with Carpal Tunnel Syndrome or have been treated for Carpal Tunnel Syndrome, you may find this research enlightening.
+Why?
+Because many patients with Carpal Tunnel Syndrome may not have Carpal Tunnel Syndrome.

 Here is what the research says:

-- The posterior interosseous nerve (a forearm nerve branch that travels in back of the forearm) may become entrapped in the central region of forearm as it travels through the radial tunnel, which results in a pain syndrome without motor weakness.
+- Is it the posterior interosseous nerve (a forearm nerve branch that travels in back of the forearm)?
+That nerve may become entrapped in the central region of forearm as it travels through the radial tunnel, which results in a pain without motor weakness.

-- The median nerve may become entrapped in the proximal forearm, which can result in a variety of symptoms.
+- Is the nerve trapped not on the wrist but the forearm?
+The median nerve may become entrapped in the proximal forearm, which can result in a variety of symptoms.

-- Spontaneous neuropathy of the anterior interosseous nerve (a forearm nerve branch that travels in the front of the forearm) of the median nerve can be observed without external compression.
+- Carpal Tunnel overnight?
+Is it Spontaneous neuropathy of the anterior interosseous nerve (a forearm nerve branch that travels in the front of the forearm) .

 So do I really have Carpal Tunnel Syndrome?